-The Group's management estimates that the carrying amounts of financial assets and liabilities carried at amortised cost are not significantly different from their fair values at 30.06.2021 and 30.06.2020.
+The Group's management estimates that the carrying amounts of financial assets and liabilities carried at amortised cost are not significantly different from their fair values at 30.06.2022 and 30.06.2021.
 Cash and bank balances, trade receivables, other receivables, trade payables and other payables are expected to be settled within 12 months or are recognised immediately before the balance sheet date and therefore their fair value is not significantly different from their carrying amount.
-Non-controlling interests are revalued annually.
-As at 30.06.2021 the Group has not recognised a significant difference in the value and the non-controlling interests' buyout value is reflected as per date of signing the contract.
-The Group's long-term interest-bearing liabilities (mainly listed bonds) have fixed interest rate, and thus, the fair value of non-current financial liabilities is equal to their carrying amount.